-Reader's Workshop: We are using Lucy Calkins' Units of Study.
+Reader's Workshop: We are using Lucy Calkins' Units of Study, Reader's Workshop, as our reading curriculum.
 Through this program, students are able to target their reading skills to gain a deeper understanding and skill set in their fiction and non-fiction reading.
 They develop the use of several transferrable strategies that they can use for any book they read as they continue in school.
 They work to develop comprehension, fluency, note-taking, inferring, synthesizing, and questioning skills.
 They also work on strategies to be able to go back into a text and find text-based evidence to support their claims.

 Writer's Workshop: We are using Lucy Calkins' Units of Study, Writer's Workshop, as our writing curriculum.
 Our Writing Units are connected to our IB units of study.
 Students will writie biographies, research papers, write narratives about themselves, and opinion-based essays.
 Students learn how to use text to support their claims, and to balance the claims of others with their own research and ideas.

 Math: We use the TQE (Tasks Questions Evidence) framework to plan our mathematical experiences.
 TQE is a fluid ‘lens’ through which math instruction and learning is seen.
 TQE, at its core, is about:

 Selecting Tasks that support learning goals, promote deep mathematical understanding, allow for multiple entry points, and drive student voice in the mathematical experience.